lsuxrstudio/xrstudioguides/unreal-base-setup/README.md

 ##### `Step 15.`\|`BTS`| :large_blue_diamond: :small_orange_diamond:

-Now when you go to save, if you have not checked out the file you will be prompted to
+Now when you go to save, if you have not checked out the file you will be prompted to **Check out Selected**.
+NEVER select **Make Writable**.
+This should never be used.
+The only reason a file can't be checked out is if someone else is using it.
+Just ask that person to check it back in so you can access it.
+In this case select **Check Out Selected** (any time you try and save an existing non-checked out asset).

 ![check out or save locally](images/checkoutSelected.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 16.`\|`BTS`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 ![alt_text](images/.png)